gregflood918/project2_textAnalytics/README.txt

 to the centroid for each cluster in terms of Euclidean distance.
 This would be the 3 points "most" representative of the cluster.
 The cluster labels are as follows:

+0 - mustard, grapefruit juice, truffle
+1 - ables sibirica, eucalyptus globulius oil, monarda punctata 2 - bantu beer, beer, black tea
+3 - israeli orange, california orange, orange
+4 - palm, petitgrain lemon, hyacinth oil
+5 - tuberose, acacia, orange flower
+6 - smoked fatty fish, tuna, keta salmon
+7-  nutmeg, ashantl pepper, tobasco pepper.

-We can see that these labels make some intuitive sense, as we see beverages, sour fruits, meats, and peppers in their own distinct groups.
+We can see that these labels make some intuitive sense, as we see beverages, sour fruits, fish, and peppers in their own distinct groups.

 ##############################################################################